B & D Fair Play

 The Captain is responsible for the behaviour of their team.
 The qualified umpires should work with the Captains, to ensure the laws and spirit of the game are followed.

 They should also cascade, to their teammates, the knowledge learned on the courses.

 Should the qualified Umpires actually stand in the game?

 Yes, but it's not always possible.
 Example - the batting side only has one trained Umpire at the game.
 He opens the batting and makes 246no.
 Therefore he can't actually umpire.
 Not a problem.

 However, players who have been on the courses should stand whenever possible (because they should have better knowledge of the rules)..

 Tony Pepworth Trophy

-It is recommended that the qualified umpires join the Captains at the toss to discuss any local rules/issues, agree timing of tea and to make sure that both sides are treating the wide lines in the same way.
-NB: The B&D rule is that a ball outside these lines (at the batting crease) is called a wide.
-Inside the lines is not a wide.
+It is recommended that the trained Umpires join the Captains at the toss, to discuss any local rules/issues, agree timing of tea and to make sure that both sides are treating the wide lines in the same way.
+NB: The B&D rule is that a ball outside these lines is called a wide, inside, not.
 This applies to both off & leg sides.
-If you feel that a bowler is deliberately bowling just inside the legside wide line, warn him & if he continues, call it.
+If you feel that a bowler is deliberately bowling just inside the legside wide line, warm him & if he continues, call it.